 While membership has its privileges, the true reward is in knowing you are directly involved in helping to maintain and enrich The Hall's significance for future generations.
 Donations we have received over the past year have allowed us to:

-- Complete major repairs on The Hall's passenger elevator and begin repairs to the freight elevator
+- Complete major repairs on The Hall's two elevators

 - Begin conservation on items in The Hall's costume collection